vishvAsa/sanskrit/vyAkaraNam/whitney/18_Chapter_XIV_DERIVATIVE_OR_SECONDARY_CONJUGATION.md

 1015\.
 The imperfect forms found in the earlier texts are not numerous.
-They are, including those from which the augment is omitted, as follows: in active, 1st sing., `acākaçam, dediçam`; 2d sing., `ajāgar, adardar, dárdar`; 3d sing.,
+They are, including those from which the augment is omitted, as follows: in active, 1st sing., `acākaśam, dediśam`; 2d sing., `ajāgar, adardar, dárdar`; 3d sing.,
 `adardar, adardhar, avarīvar, dardar, kániṣkan, dávidyot, návīnot`; 2d du., `adardṛam`; 1st pl., `marmṛjmá`; 3d pl., `anannamus, adardirus, acarkṛṣus, ájohavus, anonavus`; and, with auxiliary `ī`, in 3d sing.,
-`avāvacīt, ávāvaçīt, ávāvarīt, áyoyavīt, ároravīt, ájohavīt`; and, irregularly, in 3d du., `avāvaçītām`.
+`avāvacīt, ávāvaśīt, ávāvarīt, áyoyavīt, ároravīt, ájohavīt`; and, irregularly, in 3d du., `avāvaśītām`.
 The middle forms are extremely
-few: namely, 3d sing., `ádediṣṭa, ánannata` (with loss of the final radical in a weak form of root); 3d pl. `marmṛjata`, and `avāvaçanta` (which, if it belongs here, shows a transfer to an `a`-stem).
+few: namely, 3d sing., `ádediṣṭa, ánannata` (with loss of the final radical in a weak form of root); 3d pl. `marmṛjata`, and `avāvaśanta` (which, if it belongs here, shows a transfer to an `a`-stem).

 1016\.
 Derivative Middle Inflection.
 From every intensive stem, as above